ibnuda/fpmortals/manuscript/complete.md

   val program = new DynAgentsModule(Drone.liftA[Orig], Machines.liftA[Orig])
   val freeap  = program.act(world)
 ~~~~~~~~

-In Chapter 6, we studied the `Const` data type, which allows us to analyse a
-program.
-It should not be surprising that `FreeAp.analyze` is implemented in
-terms of `Const`:

 Pada bab 6, kita telah mempelajari tipe data `Const` yang memperkenankan kita
 untuk menganalisis sebuah program.
 Tidak mengherankan bahwa `FreeAp.analyze`